Robpol86/robpol86.com/docs/posts/2026/2026-07-23-ubuntu-snapshots.md

 - Support other distros besides Ubuntu?
 Focus on those that officially support btrfs in their installers.
   - openSUSE, Fedora, Debian, Arch, Slackware, Raspberry Pi OS (qemu)
 - Snapper and Timeshfit compatibility?
+- Rename post to drop Ubuntu (btrfs specific, not distro specific)